textileio/community/README.md

 ## Contributing

-**Contribute to the [Textile WIKI](https://github.com/textileio/textile-go/wiki)** with any additions or questions you have about Textile and its various impmenentations.
+**Contribute to the [Textile Docs](https://github.com/textileio/docs)** with any additions or questions you have about Textile and its various projects.
 A good example would be asking, "What is a thread?".
 If you don't know a term, odds are someone else doesn't either.
 Eventually, we should have a good understanding of where we need to improve communications and teaching together to make Textile even better.

 Before you get started, be sure to read our [contributors guide](CONTRIBUTING.md) and our [contributor covenant code of conduct](CODE_OF_CONDUCT.md).

 ### Contributors

-Carson Farmer <carson@textile.io>
+* Carson Farmer <carson@textile.io>
-Sander Pick <sander@textile.io>
+* Sander Pick <sander@textile.io>
-Andrew Hill <andrew@textile.io>
+* Andrew Hill <andrew@textile.io>
-Aaron Sutula <aaron@textile.io>
+* Aaron Sutula <aaron@textile.io>

 ## License